pingjuiliao/config/README.md

-wqkpofkwpoWe have to place all the file manully. developing automation tools
+## We have to place all the file manully.
+## developing automation tools